 Before starting School

 Children attend our Nursery for five morning or afternoon sessions per week, and Reception for five days per week.
 To help your child settle in happily, we operate a staggered induction programme in the Nursery, where we invite new children to join the class in small groups, over the first few weeks of term.
-In the Reception all new children attend until 12.00 for the first week, until 1.15pm for the second week and full time from the third week.

 To help you child to become familiar with the Nursery Staff and Nursery environment, we will invite you and your child to visit the Nursery in the term prior to the one in which he/she is due to start.